KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Aria Hassan.md

 **Magic Items**
 - Legendary
-	- Rakdos Riteknife 2x
+	- Dendar's Full Arsenal
 	- Cloak of Consuming Dreams
 - Very Rare
-	- Ghost step tattoo?
+	- Ghost step tattoo
-	-
+	- Tome of Leadership and Influence
-	-
+	- Staff of power?
 - Rare
 	- Dagger of venom or dragontooth dager?
-	- Horn of the abyss?
+	- Horn of the Endless Maze
-	- Horn of Valhalla?
 	- Serpants fang?
-	- Mind Crystal
 	- Cube of Summoning
 - Uncommon
-	-
-	-
+	- Serpent Scale Mail
+	- Gem of the Pact Keeper
-	-
+	- Peacekeeper Communication Device (Tattoo)
-	-
+	- Boots of Elvenkind
 - Common
+	- Horn of Silent Alarm
 	-
 	-

-	-
+Any amulet that their patron can see through and when even it looks through the glass the warlock gains blind sight 30ft and can't be surprised.
+The warlock can call their patron 3 times a day for 1 minute (each use can't be segmented no off and on) It also gives the warlock a +2 to CHA so long as attuned.
+A not so powerful cool magic item.
+Call what you want but I like, Fates Eye just sounds cool hope you enjoy the idea

 ##### Spirit Summons (via Cloak of Consuming Dreams)